Lending Bear logo

 Pros

-• Same-day cash disbursement at physical locations with minimal documentation (photo ID, proof of income, recent bank statement, personal check)
+• Same-day cash disbursement at physical locations with limited-documentation claims to verify (photo ID, proof of income, recent bank statement, personal check)

 • Approval decisions claimed within minutes with streamlined in-person application process